vextras/vextras-woocommerce/README.txt

 = Do canceled orders count towards my totals? =

-No. If you have canceled orders in your store before they are successfully processed, they will not count against your monthly allotment on any subscription plan.
+No. If you have canceled orders in your store before they successfully process, they will not count towards your monthly bill.

-= Can I change plans? =

-Yes.
-You can change plans anytime in your account ‘Plans’ area.
-Billing for upgrades will prorate based on your current billing cycle.
-Unfortunately, we do not offer partial credit for account downgrades or cancellations.

 = Can I buy only one app or workflow? =